USB notes

 - are more or less guaranteed to give 100mA without ever running into trouble

-- when they have their own power supply, they can guarantee the same as above
+- if they have their own power supply, they may act much like described above

-- when something doesn't present as a USB host at all, it's up to devices to behave reasonably
+- when a device detects that the 'host' side doesn't present as a host at all, it is up to devices to behave reasonably

-- and sometimes negotiating for a higher voltage as well.
+- some variants negotiating for a higher voltage as well.

 - they may draw up to 1A or 2A, at 5V or sometimes higher.

-- The range here is 5W to at most 20W -- largely because wires used in USB2 cables cannot support more.
+- The classic range was often 5W to at most 20W

 - Names seem to include